 Artemis - NFT marketplace and auction platform

-The mission of Artemis is to become a decentralized Christie’s or Sotheby’s in the NFT ecosystem.
-Artemis helps people enjoy digital art, involving both artists and buyers through a marketplace and auction platform.
+The mission of Artemis is to become a decentralized Christies or Sothebys in the NFT ecosystem.
+Artemis helps people enjoy digital art, involving artists and buyers through a marketplace and auction platform.

-The product had to cover a number of market niches with varied target groups of players, a proposal of affluent listings with multiple options, and unique pieces of digital art.
-Artemis required a unique, elegant storefront UX/UI design to dominate the NFT market as quickly as possible.
+The product had to cover several market niches with varied target groups of players, a proposal of affluent listings with multiple options, and unique digital artworks.
+Artemis required a unique, elegant storefront UX/UI design to help it take over the NFT market fast.